matthewdrees/matthewdrees.github.io/_posts/2023-01-17-performance-ninja-class.md

 The first lab is in the "core bound" section and focuses on using vectorization instructions for parallel data processing.
 Not the easiest lab assignment!
 I spent a good chunk of time walking through the [sequence alignment](https://en.wikipedia.org/wiki/Sequence_alignment) algorithm figuring out what it did.
 The performance fix was to transpose the matrix and adjust the algorithm accordingly, which enabled vectorization assembly instructions.
 I got a 3x performance increase.

 16 pomodoros.

+## vectorization_2

+A follow up vectorization problem.
+This should have been the first lab!
+It was *much* easier than vectorization_1.
+Re-write a checksum algorithm to allow for auto vectorization.
+I saw a 9x performance increase.

+3 pomodoros.